 Black Fox Farm & Distillery was started by John Cote and Barb Stefanyshyn-Cote with the intent of connecting people to agriculture.
-The Cotes grow 90 per cent of beer!
+The Cotes grow 90 per cent of their ingredients on the farm.
+Acres of fresh fruit, flowers and grains are harvested and distilled into award-winning gin, whisky and liqueurs.
+Book a tour of the farm, just a short drive from Saskatoon, and sample a spirit or liqueur in the tasting room.